sertel/actris/papers/CPP21.md

   Coq and the paper.
 - The typing rule for branching (`ltyped_branch`) is written as a function instead of an n-ary rule with multiple premises.
-- The disjunction of the compute client list invariant is encoded using a boolean flag, as it makes mechanisation easier.
+- The disjunction of the compute client invariant is encoded using a boolean flag, as it makes mechanisation easier.
 - The mechanisation employs a typing judgement for values (`ltyped_val`), for technical reasons.
 More details on this is found in